 I just came back from a week in Darwin (and surrounds).
 Don't underestimate the distance you will need to travel.
 I went on a two day tour to Kakadu and we travelled around 1000km.

 I recommend going on a tour to Kakadu (though 3 days would be better than 2) as there is a lot of distance to travel, and at least if someone else is driving you can snooze on the bus and won't be tried out by the time you get there - to see most of the good stuff you need a 4WD vehicle (I was on a 4WD bus).
 On the way out to Kakadu things to see are Corroborree Billabong (highly recommend booking a 1/2 or full day barramundi fishing trip for there) and jumping crocodiles cruises on the river.
 Once you get there, Jim Jim falls, Twin falls are good.
 But there is so much terrain that its hard to know where to go - best to have a guide.
 Litchfield I'd suggest driving yourself though - the all the tours just seem to take you to the jumping crocs in the morning and Litchfield in the afternoon - but they only take you the places to swim in Litchfield really.
 The places we went swimming in Kakadu were far more spectacular than Litchfield (and less crowded).
 Don't even attempt Litchfield on a weekend - it'll be packed.

-Arround Darwin the Mindil Beach markets are good (Thursday & Sunday nights). about 10 years ago
+Arround Darwin the Mindil Beach markets are good (Thursday & Sunday nights). over 10 years ago